andreferretti/pact-man/README.md

 Before starting, you choose how the AI VC negotiates:

 - **Collaborative** — Partnership-oriented.
 Explores tradeoffs, suggests package deals, makes first concessions to build goodwill.
 Frames everything as joint problem-solving.
 - **Aggressive** — Tough and demanding.
-Anchors with aggressive terms, makes small reluctant concessions, uses leverage like deal flow and market risk.
+Anchors with aggressive terms, makes small reluctant concessions, uses leverage by mentioning deal flow and market risk.
 Holds firm under pushback.
 - **Charming** — Charismatic dealmaker.
-Uses humor, portfolio stories, and rapport to influence.
+Uses humor, portfolio stories, and rapport to influence you.
 Makes concessions feel like personal gestures and deflects tough demands with warmth before countering.

 ## The AI Judge

-After every message exchange, a separate **AI judge** (Claude Sonnet 4.6 via OpenRouter, using tool calls) reads the full conversation and extracts the current state of each term — what each side has proposed, and whether there's a tentative agreement.
-This keeps the Deal Tracker sidebar in sync with the conversation without relying on the VC agent to self-report accurately.
+A separate AI judge (Claude Sonnet 4.6) watches the full conversation and keeps the Deal Tracker sidebar in sync — after every exchange, it figures out what each side has proposed and whether there's agreement on each term.

 ## Stack

-- **Frontend:** Plain HTML/CSS/JS — no framework, no build step
+- **Frontend:** Plain HTML/CSS/JS — no frameworks, no build steps
 - **Backend:** Vercel serverless function (Node.js) — the VC agent and judge live in `api/`
-- **LLM:** Grok 4.20 (VC agent) + Claude Sonnet 4.6 (judge) via OpenRouter
+- **LLM:** Grok 4.20 (VC agent) + Claude Sonnet 4.6 (judge) called via the OpenRouter API
 - **Deploy:** Vercel

 ## Credits

-The negotiation scenario is inspired by the [Aerospace Investment](https://www.pon.harvard.edu/shop/aerospace-investment/) exercise from the Harvard Program on Negotiation.
+This negotiation scenario was inspired by the [Aerospace Investment](https://www.pon.harvard.edu/shop/aerospace-investment/) exercise from the Harvard Program on Negotiation.